AardCrowley/Telegram/README.md

 ```

+As long as you follow that format, you should be able to add as many triggers as you like.

 If you are wanting to add channel messages to Telegram such as tell notifications, you'll need to incorporate GMCP data into the plugin.
 It will look something like the following:

 ```lua